web-deps/odom/docs/api/render.md

 The asset to be rendered.
 It can be any of the following:

-- Component: A [`Component`](../component/component.md) `Function` returns a promise that resolves to a [`Component`](../component/component.md).
-It is [`Component.scope`](../component/component.md#scope) that is rendered.
+- Component: A [`Component`](../component/component.md) or a `Function` that returns a promise that resolves to a [`Component`](../component/component.md).
 - Node: A DOM `Node`.
 - Markup: HTML or XML.
-Converted to `Element`.
 - Text: Regular text.
-Converted to `TextNode`.

 ### `assets`

-Contains assets which can be refered to by property name using [`asset`](#asset).
+Contains assets which can be referred to by property name using [`asset`](#asset).

 ### `placeholder`

 Used as a placeholder for the `Node` (asset) that is supposed to be rendered.
 This can be used to show a temporary UI component like a loader before the `Node` is rendered.
-The placeholder gets rendered immediatly and when the asset gets fetched and/or gets constructed, the asset is rendered.
+The placeholder gets rendered immediately.
+When the asset gets fetched and/or gets constructed, the asset is rendered.

 ### `scope`